 - American Citizens Services: Routine services (Passports, Consular Reports of Birth Abroad, Notarial services) resumed on September 30.

-- Visa Services: Limited appointments for students/exchange visitors, and emergency and mission-critical cases only.
+- Visa Services: Limited appointments for students/exchange visitors, some petition-based visas, and emergency and mission-critical cases only.

 - Residents in Cote d’Ivoire who are ill can call 143, 101, 125, or 119 to speak with a local health official.